Hong Kong plans housing for locals only to tame property prices

 Leung said he would maintain Hong Kong's policy on its currency peg.
 "It has served Hong Kong well," he said.

 To combat property speculation, Hong Kong has introduced a special stamp duty that places a tax of as much as 15 percent on the quick resale of homes.
-The territory's central-bank equivalent, the Hong Kong Monetary Authority, also started requiring borrowers to make a 50 percent down payment on homes worth more than HK$12 million.
+The territory's central-bank equivalent, the Hong Kong Monetary Authority, also started requiring borrowers to make a 50 percent down payment on homes worth more than HK$12 million ($1.55 million).

 Current financial secretary John Tsang told legislators on Wednesday that he is worried Hong Kong property prices may overheat again thanks to low interest rates.